jloow/windeye/README.md

 ## Installation

 Either download the executable file and run it.
-Or download AutoHotkey and run `src\Windeye.ahk` or compile into an executable by running `tools\Build.ahk`.
+Or download [AutoHotkey](http://autohotkey.com), install it, and run `src\Windeye.ahk` -- or compile into an executable by running `tools\Build.ahk` (for now, right-clicking and pressing `Compile Script` also works).

 Note that running the executable places `VirtualDesktopAccessor.dll` in the executable folder.